-The Rijksmuseum in Amsterdam announced the largest retrospective exhibition of Johannes Vermeer paintings ever for the first half of 2023.
-The Vermeer exhibition, in cooperation with the Mauritshuis in Den Haag, will include loan works from all over the world and will be on view from 10 February to 4 June 2023 in the Rijksmuseum in Amsterdam.
+The Rijksmuseum in Amsterdam staged the largest retrospective exhibition of Johannes Vermeer paintings ever for the first half of 2023 — 28 of the known 35 Vermeer paintings are on display.
+The Vermeer exhibition, in cooperation with the Mauritshuis in Den Haag, includes loan works from all over the world and will be on view from 10 February to 4 June 2023 in the Rijksmuseum in Amsterdam.

 Special Vermeer Exhibition in the Rijksmuseum Amsterdam in 2023